-- the amount of evidence that it would be appropriate to present - the period from which the evidence should have originated
+- the outcome to be covered by the portfolio - the type of evidence that can be presented - the amount of evidence that it would be appropriate to present - the period of time from which the evidence should have originated

 To assemble their portfolio, the candidate should consider all the evidence they have available to show they have met the requirements being assessed.
-Evidence collected towards the end of their programme as they become increasingly independent in their work, is likely to provide the most holistic evidence - i.e. covering a number of learning outcomes at once.
-From this, they should select evidence that most efficiently meets the learning outcome and which demonstrates their best performance.
+Evidence collected towards the end of their programme, as they become increasingly independent in their work, is likely to provide the most holistic evidence - ie covering a number of learning outcomes at once.
+From this, they should select evidence that most efficiently meets the learning outcome, and which demonstrates their best performance.
 While there may be some overlap between the evidence collected, multiple pieces of evidence showing coverage of the same learning outcomes should not normally be submitted for assessment.